Recoskie/JDasm/docs/Machine.md

 <h2>64 bit x86.</h2>

-With the introduction of 64 bit by AMD.
-All instructions stayed 32 bit.
+With the introduction of 64 bit by AMD, all instructions stayed 32 bit.
 So using 66 before a 32-bit operation allowed the operation to go 16 bit.

 <br />

-Thus a new code was added that could only be used in 64-bit mode.
+A new code was added that could only be used in 64-bit mode.
 The REX prefix uses operation codes 40 to 4F.

 <br />